nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_3.md

 The code chunk informs Snakemake that `uncompress_genome` depends on having the input file `ecoli-rel606.fa.gz` in the current directory, and that `download_genome` produces it.
 Snakemake will automatically determine the dependencies between rules by matching the file name(s).

-In this case, if we were to run the `uncompress_genome` rule at the terminal, it will also execute the `download_genome` rule since the rules are now linked !
+In this case, if we were to run the `uncompress_genome` rule at the terminal, it will also execute the `download_genome` rule since the rules are now linked!

  ```
  snakemake -p uncompress_genome